LearnersGuild/learning-os/blueprint/less-foundational.md

 - Resist the “quest for certainty”
 - Balance individual autonomy and collective identity/cohesivness
-- Balance individual and collective interest
+- Balance individual self-interest and collective gain
 - Balance facilitation and instruction
 - Balance innovation with what has worked in the past
 - Balance transformation with transmission
 - Balance freedom and structure
 - Balance aimless play and the relentless pursuit of a predetermined goal
 - Balance free exploration/play and directed rigor
+- Balance chaos and order
+- Balance Autonomy and Alignment

 > "Too much hierarchical control, and participants become passive and dependent or hostile and resistant.
 They wane in self-direction, which is the core of all learning.
 Too much cooperative guidance may degenerate into a subtle kind of nurturing oppression, and may deny the group the benefits of totally autonomous learning.
 Too much autonomy for participants and laissez-faire on your part, and they may wallow in ignorance, misconception, and chaos." ~ John Heron

-## Sustain the tension between Individual freedom and collective responsibility
+## Sustain the social dilemma (tension between Individual self-interest and collective gain)

 There is a tension between personal freedom and social restraint, but to be in balance we must maintain this tension, knowing that some circumstances call for an emphasis on individuality while in different situations we need to place the good (or the wisdom) of the communal whole above our personal desires.
 Total individualism (as found inAyn Rand’s writings, for example) views society only as an oppressive force— any collaborative communal endeavor is rejected as a mindless “collectivism.”
 This is an imbalanced and partial perspective, because many vitally important endeavors require collaborative effort— a generous give and take rather than unyielding self-assertion.
 But too much emphasis on social, cultural or political unification gives us standardization and technocracy, if not outright dictatorship.
 Dewey had it right: Genuine democracy is a dynamic tension between self and society, a continual rebalancing and reconstruction that honors both authentic individuality and a common good that asks individuals to look beyond themselves.
 It is engaged intelligence, not fixed ideology, that enables us to judge how much emphasis to give to one aspect or another in each situation.